 Afternoon Game Drive

 Our first big sighting was a herd of impala, wildebeests, and one little springbok.
 It is common for grazers like wildebeests, zebras, and impalas to group together while eating.
-Some have better hearing, while other have better eyesight.
-This gives them better protection against predators.
+Some have better hearing, while others have better eyesight.
+This gives them increased protection against predators.

 Impala and wildebeest herd